 Our platform simplifies the entire process of making complex volume datasets.
 Without volume.cc, a spreadsheet needs to be utilised, maintained and only serves the need of one technician.
 These spreadsheets may become outdated, corrupt due to version control faults and cannot seamlessly be shared.

-Our service is of great benefit because it can act as a transparent layer between public and private industries.
+This part (described above) in particular has eleven cylinders with multiple surpluses.
 As the complexities within supply chains increase, so does the need for a quality protocol which can manage, store and distribute volumetric datasets.

 The test data available when a bad vent pipe undergoes a repeated pressure test shows really how important a satisfactory reference volume is.
 The analysis is clear that if the reference volumes are not satisfactory, the manufacturer is simply not testing them to any reasonable standard.
 Mean (average) leak rates of a part will differ in respect to its reference volume.
 Higher reference volume means more volume loss per second and ensure the entire space is quantified correctly.
 This ensures a technique exists to identify problematic gradual leaks and also ensures a more stringent test since the spacial complexity has been adequately accommodated.